ytdl-org/youtube-dl/README.md

                                          CIDR notation

 ## Video Selection:
-    --playlist-start NUMBER              Playlist video to start at (default is 1)
+    --playlist-start NUMBER              Playlist video to start at (inclusive) (default is 1)
-    --playlist-end NUMBER                Playlist video to end at (default is last)
+    --playlist-end NUMBER                Playlist video to end at (inclusive) (default is last)
     --playlist-items ITEM_SPEC           Playlist video items to download.
                                          Specify indices of the videos in the